Research impact

 ReadMe!

-A project designed and developed by Margaret Connolly (Schools of English and History), Rachel Hart (Special Collections), Alan Miller and Iain Oliver (School of Computer Science).
+A project designed and developed by Margaret Connolly (Schools of English and History), Rachel Hart (University Collections), Alan Miller and Iain Oliver (School of Computer Science).
 Initial transcriptions were prepared by Edwin Goi, Anabel Farrell, and Miriam Buncombe.

 Reading Shakespeare